ctrl-MizteRy/Yappanese/README.md

 I mean this is just a fun project that I write to learn Go and also how interpreter work.
 If you want to do PR, I would not stop you but please also adding the proper testing file.

+## Goals
+The main goal for this moment to to write a complier for Yappanese.